 You’ll leave the course with a body of work and you’ll have more awareness of the diverse concepts and production of the generic process of oil painting.
-Many people move on to other visual arts courses, at intermediate or advanced levels.
+Many people move on to Oil Painting Short Course: Level 2 upon completion of this course.

 Who Should Attend

 Those who wish to develop the skills to express themselves through the medium of oil painting.